gioblu/PJON/documentation/addressing.md

 ### Shared mode

-if the medium used is private and not accessible from the outside world (wired network in home, business, industry) bus ids can be used arbitrarily without any risk of collision; if instead the network uses a shared medium, for example on unlicensed radio frequencies with [ThroughLoRa](/src/strategies/ThroughLoRa).
+if the medium used is private and not accessible from the outside world (wired network in home, business, industry), bus ids can be used arbitrarily without any risk of collision; if instead the network uses a shared medium, for example on unlicensed radio frequencies with [ThroughLoRa](/src/strategies/ThroughLoRa).

 Instantiation in shared mode:
 ```cpp